jqnfxa/Dungeon/lib/googletest/docs/gmock_cook_book.md

 ```

 To please the compiler God, you need to define an "adaptor" that has the same
-signature as `Foo()` and calls the custom action with the right arguments:
+signature as `Foo()` and calls the custom action with the RIGHT arguments:

 ```cpp
 using ::testing::_;